BriteSnow/cloud-starter/doc/dev.md

 `npm run watch` will rebuild and restart the server and what each service and compile and restart as appropriate:
 - When `web/ .js, .pcss, .tmpl` the approriate web source will be rebuilt and the app can just be reloaded in the browser.
-- When `services/agent/sql/*.sql` file changes, the `agent` service will be called to recreate the db.
+- When `services/cmd-pod/sql/*.sql` file changes, the `cmd-pod` service will be called to recreate the db.
 - When `services/web-server/**/*.ts` changes, they will be compile and the server will be restart (in debug mode, i.e., with `--inspect`) so that vscode can bind to it if needed.

 ## REPL Test